spren9er/tilez/README.md

 #### Mixing Tile Types

-You can mix tile types, e.g. start with an HTML tile and add varios subroot Canvas and/or SVG tiles.
+You can mix tile types, e.g. start with an HTML tile and add various subroot Canvas and/or SVG tiles.
 Plain tiles can be added everywhere in the tile hierarchy.
 However, there are following restrictions:

 - An _'html'_ tile can't be embedded into an _'svg'_ or _'canvas'_ tile.
 - An _'svg'_ tile can't be embedded into a _'canvas'_ tile and vice versa.